-For more information about storage, refer to the Honda Winter Storage Guide, available from your dealer.
+For more information about storage, refer to the Honda Winter Storage Guide, available from your Honda dealer (USA only).

 We suggest you perform the following procedures to keep your ATV in top condition.
 These storage procedures will reduce the deterioration that can occur during storage.